adamrudolf-becube/software-testing-basics/README.md

 #### The given-when-then approach

-The main practical advice of BDD is the Given-When-Then principle[9].
+The main practical advice of BDD is the [Given-When-Then principle](https://martinfowler.com/bliki/GivenWhenThen.html).

 It says that when you design a test scenario, you should build it around these 3 keypoints: